heltonmaia/proj_roboticArm/README.md

 # Hybrid Control for Robotic Arms: Combining Gesture Recognition and Voice Commands

 This project encompasses computer vision, machine learning, 3D printing, and Arduino integration, with the primary goal of enabling robotic arms to replicate the movements of a human arm.
-The project consists of a PyQt6 application where the user can choose to control the robotic arm either through gestures or voice commands.
-If the user prefers gesture control, the application will use the OpenCV computer vision library to capture real-time images using a webcam or smartphone, and relevant information from the user's hand will then be detected by one of our neural networks trained based on the YOLOv8 architecture.
-However, if the user prefers voice command control, the application will use the Librosa library for recording and processing, and then our custom audio classification neural network will be used to recognize the command.
-Regardless of the control method, the movement of the robotic arm, which was 3D-printed, is executed by the Arduino according to serial port commands sent by a Python script using the Pyserial module.
+The project consists of a PyQt6 application where the user can choose to control the robotic arm either through manual gestures, automatic gestures or voice commands.
+If the user prefers gesture controls, the application will use the OpenCV computer vision library to capture real-time images using a webcam or smartphone, and relevant information from the user's hand will then be detected by one of our neural networks trained based on the YOLOv11 architecture.
+However, if the user prefers voice command control, the application will use Google's Gemini 2.0 Flash model, the speech_recognition library and the pyaudio library to record and process the user's voice commands.
+Regardless of the control method, the movement of the robotic arm, which was 3D-printed, is executed by the Arduino according to serial port commands sent by the program.

 [Project video](https://github.com/heltonmaia/ECT-proj-roboticArm/assets/4681481/2796c126-4182-4c66-be8b-e16110343908)